fabiopaitra/code-challenge-client-angular/README.md

 - Light components controllers

 #### Future suggestions
-- Change to only 1 request with all beer temp data
 - Improve modeling
 - Client branding styles
 - Comprehensive use of Observable instead of a settimeout